scttfrdmn/cargoship/README.md

 are getting.
 If no unit is specified, defaults to bytes.
 Any unit supported by [go-humanize](https://github.com/dustin/go-humanize) is supported here.

-`--skip-hashes` : This will skip the hash calculation.
-If this flag is use, we won't be able to verify the integrity of the files afterwards, but it will make scanning directories with lots of small files MUCH faster.
+`--hash-inner` : This option will take a sha256 hash of every file inside the suitcase, and store it in the inventory.
+This will allow for future integrity checking, but will increase the time that it takes to generate the inventory.

+`--encrypt-inner` : This option will tell the inventory to encrypt all of the files at suitcase generation time.

 A couple reasons for setting this: